-Appointments are required to meet with Eric or Paul in Environmental Health due to heavy workloads - they are regularly out of the office conducting inspections.
+Appointments are required to meet with Environmental Health staff due to heavy workloads.
+Staff members are regularly out of the office conducting inspections.

 Please call 309-467-3064 to set up an appointment.

 The purpose of this program is to promote food safety and to protect citizens from foodborne illness.
 This mission is accomplished through a variety of enforcement and educational activities:

 - Restaurants (includes bars, convenience stores, coffee shops within a gift shop, etc.)

 - Permit application and fee for operational food permit must be received by the Woodford County Health Department by no later than January 1st of the permit year, or postmarked by no later than January 1.
 A late fee of $10.00 per day shall be charged for every day late.
 The late fee must be paid at the time of the permit fee.
 Seasonal establishments not in operation on date the permit application is due are not late.
 There will be no late fee charges made for such permits to any school, religious, voluntary or non-profit making community organizations and institutions.
 If the Woodford County Health Department has not received an establishment permit by January 15th, the Administrator will go into the field with a law enforcement officer to shut the business down or collect the fee onsite.

 - After application is completed, save document as .pdf and email (with menu) to firstname.lastname@example.org.

 - Temporary Food and/or Drink Booths-Mobile Food and/or Drink Units

 - Note: Inspections for all of these food services are performed following the guidelines of Illinois State Rules and Regulations and Woodford County Ordinance.
 Licensing fees are based on the type of facility and level of complexity for food preparation, to be determined by WCHD staff.
 All permit fees are non-refundable.